dyaghas/profit-graph/README.md

 ### General info

-A graph that calculates profit through user input
+A graph that calculates profit in a determined period of time through user inputs.

 ### How to use